Rahul-JOON/Forecast-Journal/README.md

 ---

+## 🤖 ML Model Integration
+The ML model has been implemented at [TempCastRNN](https://github.com/Rahul-JOON/TempCastRNN), a transformer-based time series model that:

+- 📊 **Processes 12×12 forecast matrices** leveraging data from Forecast Journal.
+- 📈 **Uses temporal attention** to learn patterns in forecast changes over time.
+- 🔄 **Corrects inaccuracies** in 12-hour forecasts with low average error (~1.7°C).
+- 🧠 **Implements causal masking** to ensure predictions use only available data.
+- 📉 **Demonstrates improved accuracy** through time-aware deep learning techniques.

+Recent evaluation shows the model achieves an MAE of 1.698°C and RMSE of 2.017°C, effectively refining traditional weather forecasts.

+---

 ## 🔮 Future Vision
-The next step is **implementing an ML model** to refine predictions.
-The model will:
+The next step is **improving the ML model** to refine predictions further.
+The goal is to:
-- 📊 **Train on past data monthly** to improve future forecasts.
-- 📈 **Learn temporal patterns** to adjust inaccuracies dynamically.
-- 🔄 **Continuously update** based on the latest 30-day data.
+- Collect more data points for training.
+- Enhance the model's architecture for better accuracy.

 ---